AlexandreVelho/Ola-Mundo/README.md

-# Olá, Mundo!
+# Hello World!
- Primeiro repoitório do curso de Git e GitHub
+ First Git and GitHub course repository

- Esse repositório foi criado a partir de uma aula do Curso em Video do professor Gustavo Guanabara.
+ This repository was created from a video course lesson by professor Gustavo Guanabara.